 We’ve been working our way through the psalms on Wednesday evenings.
 And I’ve been trying to show that each of the psalms — like everything else in the Bible — points in one way or another to the Lord Jesus and to the good news of the gospel.
 David — who wrote many of the psalms — wrote as a prophet; and he foretold both the humiliation and the exaltation of the Lord Jesus Christ.
 So, David’s own experience of troubles and trials — which he describes in the psalms — point forward to the troubles and trials which the Lord Jesus faced during his time on the earth and especially when he suffered and died on the cross.
 And David’s victory over his enemies — which he also describes in the psalms — points forward to Christ’s victory over his enemies when he was raised from the grave and exalted to heaven.

-David’s experiences point forward to the experiences of the Lord Jesus.
-And what happened to David anticipates in one way or another what happened to our Saviour.
+David’s experience point forward to the experience of the Lord Jesus.
+In other words, what happened to David anticipates in one way or another what happened to our Saviour.
 In fact, since many of the psalms are prayers addressed to the Lord God Almighty, we can view the psalms as the prayers of the Lord Jesus to his Heavenly Father.
 And today we come to Psalm 27 which is the prayer of a man who has been falsely accused.

 Verses 1 to 3